TarlanaVikas19/Image-Recognition/README.md

 ---

+## 🎉 Hacktoberfest Participation

+This repo is open for Hacktoberfest 2025!
+We welcome contributions from developers of all skill levels.

+Labels: `good first issue`, `help wanted`

+---

 ### 🚀 Project Objectives
 - ✅ Build a baseline image classification model using open datasets
 - 🔄 Integrate Kaggle API for automated dataset access